 RESTRICTIONS.
 2022 will not be a normal year in Yosemite National Park.
 Due to COVID-19 and planned construction in the park, some services and facilities will be closed, and shuttles will be operating on a limited basis.
 Mask mandate has been lifted inside the park.

 If you are thinking about visiting Yosemite between March and May, here’s our checklist of what to see and do as Yosemite awakens in spring.

 1. Visit Yosemite’s Waterfalls

 Yosemite’s waterfalls are a highlight of any trip to Yosemite National Park.
-In spring, warmer weather fills the creeks and streams with snowmelt from the Sierra Nevada mountains.
-Then gravity takes over and creates quite a show.
-Springtime is the best time to see—and feel—this thunderous display.
+Snowfall this winter has been below average, so the warmer weather will fill the creeks and streams with snow melt from the Sierra Nevada mountains early this spring.
+In 2022, the best time to see—and feel—the most thunderous display will be April.

 Which is the tallest waterfall?

 Yosemite Falls.
 Its springtime rainbows have been featured in zillions of books, calendars, and posters.
 “Yosemite Falls” is not one, but three separate Yosemite waterfalls, stacked on top of each other.
 There’s Upper Yosemite Fall; the Middle Cascades; and Lower Yosemite Fall.
 Add them all up, and there is 2,425 feet (739 meters) of falling water!
 That makes it the tallest waterfall in North America.
 Yosemite Falls is usually at its strongest and loudest in April.

 What waterfalls can only be seen in spring?